Oklahoma Enabling Act: Equal footing doctrine

 The requirement to keep Guthrie as the State's temporary capital was challenged in court after Oklahoma City, Oklahoma, won the election and the capital was moved prematurely.
 Coyle v.
-Smith was the US Supreme Court Case that helped define the equal footing doctrine.
+Smith was the U.S. Supreme Court Case that helped define the equal footing doctrine.

 On December 29, 1910, the state of Oklahoma enacted a statute which removed the state capital from Guthrie to Oklahoma City.
 W.H.
 Coyle, owner of large property interests in Guthrie, sued the state of Oklahoma, arguing that the move was performed in violation of the state constitution's acceptance of the terms of Congress's enabling act.

 The power given to Congress by Art.
 IV, § 3, of the Constitution is to admit new States to this Union, and relates only to such States as are equal to each other in power and dignity and competency to exert the residuum of sovereignty not delegated to the Federal Government.

 The Supreme Court held that preventing the state of Oklahoma the right to locate its own seat of government deprived it of powers which all other states of the Union enjoyed, and thus violated the traditional constitutional principle that all new states be admitted "on an equal footing with the original states".
 As a result, the provision of the enabling act which temporarily restricted Oklahoma's right to determine where its seat of government would be was unconstitutional.